jkitzes/datasci-lessons/lessons/jk-shell/tutorial.md

 >###Exercise 2
 >Create another file in this directory called `birds.csv` that indicates that
->you saw 4 Owl, 3 Pigeon, and 7 Hawk (use the same format as the `mammals.csv`
+>you saw 4 Owl, 3 Tern, and 7 Hawk (use the same format as the `mammals.csv`
 >file to enter this data).

 You may recognize the file extension `csv` as standing for "comma separated